danielneil/Shark-Doc/tutorials/RSI2.md

 To summarise, the strategy behaves as follows:

-### 1. Identify the Major Trend using a long-term average
+### 1. Identifies the Major Trend using a long-term average

 Connors recommends the 200-day simple [moving average](https://www.investopedia.com/terms/m/movingaverage.asp) (SMA).